hackslikeus/firstattempt/README.md

 # firstattempt

-first attempt at creating a repo.  now i get it - this is where I put in a description of the project.
+Firstattempt is a menu driven internet radio station player.
+The Wrapper, or interface, consists of a menu of 7 music genres presented as choices to listen to, with the eighth choice being one to exit the program (0).
-Firstattempt is a menu driven internet radio station player.  a menu of 7 music genres is presented as choices to listen to, with the eighth choice being one to exit the program.
+As a user selects a genre choice ( inputs an integer) a python program is run which uses the integer as variable to call up a list of internet radio stations based on the genre, and a randomly selected internet radio station is chosen from the list and is played using mpg123.
-As a user selects a genre choice (integer) a python program is run which uses the integer as variable to call up a list of internet radio stations based on the genre, and a randomly selected internet radio station is chosen from the list and is played using mpg123.
+The intent is to alter the menu by swapping out Genres as needed by simple edits to the wrapper.
+Also included are the sub scripts that are called based on the menu choice, and their function is to house a list of pre defined internet stations of a particular genre.
+A random selection is made by the subscript and passed back to the wrapper by the subprocess.call function.
+All lists deployed by the wrapper are noted by "test", followed by their menu reference as an integer, followed by "a.py".
+Any list currently not deployed contains a description of the music for future reference.
-About as simple as you can imagine.
+For now, firstattempt is designed to be a sandbox for testing.
+A subsequent attempt will be derived to have buttons replace the menu, with a color code on the button representing a genre instead of an integer menu choice.